OrionQuest/Numacom/_sources/intro.txt

 This section gives a broad overview of the concepts from linear algebra that will be used throughout the course.
 It is intended as a review of background material.
-It is assumed that most students will already be familiar with these topics.
-However, they are still encouraged to briefly skim through the material so as to take note of all the programming concepts that are introduced.
+While most students may already be familiar with these topics, they are still encouraged to briefly skim through the material so as to take note of all the programming concepts that are introduced.

 We will be working almost exclusively with the set :math:`\mathbb R` of all `real numbers <https://en.wikipedia.org/wiki/Real_number>`_.
 In particular, we will